-The MDHS Indigenous Postdoctoral Fellowship supports career pathways for Indigenous academics.
+The Peeneeyt Thanampool (Strong Women) Aunty Joan Vickery and Angela Clarke MDHS Indigenous Post-doctoral Fellowship supports career pathways for Indigenous academics.

-The fellowship aims to support the next generation of Indigenous researchers who will actively contribute to health research and/or address critical health issues facing Indigenous communities.
-The Fellows will contribute to and enrich the Faculty’s diverse scholarly community and strengthen our existing Indigenous research community.
+The Fellowship aims to support the next generation of Indigenous researchers who will actively contribute to translational health research and/or address critical health issues facing Indigenous communities.
+The Fellows will contribute to and enrich the Faculty’s diverse scholarly community and strengthen our existing local and global Indigenous research community.
+To further support international research pathways and networks, the Fellowship will also include the opportunity to work overseas.

 Who is the Fellowship for?